codess-aus/DP-100/deploy.md

 You should create a parameter for your dataset.
 This option allows consumers to provide a dataset to your pipeline at runtime.
 This is useful in scenarios where a model is trained on a dataset but is used to formulate predictions on new data.
 You can parameterize a pipeline by using the dataset module.

+You should create a parameter for your dataset.
+This option allows consumers to provide a dataset to your pipeline at runtime.
+This is useful in scenarios where a model is trained on a dataset but is used to formulate predictions on new data.
+You can parameterize a pipeline by using the dataset module.

+You connect a dataset to a pipeline when you need to provide data input.
+This process is manual and does not occur automatically at runtime.

+A web service is defined when you publish a pipeline, and an HTTP endpoint is created that external applications and services can consume.

+The Convert to Dataset module is used to ensure that data normalization changes can be used in other pipelines.
+Input data to this module must be tabular.